cotoaga/cotoaga-net-ai-sales-team/README.md

-# KHAOS AI Systems
+# KHAOS AI Systems 🧬

-This repository contains two interrelated AI-powered systems:
+This repository contains two interrelated AI-powered systems with advanced archaeological analysis capabilities:

-1. **Prompt Management System**: The foundation - a system for creating, storing, and evolving structured AI prompts
+1. **Prompt Management System with Prompt Archaeologist**: The foundation - a system for creating, storing, evolving, and analyzing structured AI prompts with DNA-level insights
 2. **Lead Generation System**: Built on top - a system for EU AI Act lead generation and prospect management

 ## Repository Structure